The Small Business Reorganization Act of 2019

 Bankruptcy offers a host of benefits that many small businesses could not previously access.
 Now, the Small Business Reorganization Act of 2019 presents an unprecedented solution for small business debtors who meet the requirements for Subchapter V. Our Miami small business reorganization lawyers can assess your financial circumstances to determine whether you may be able to take advantage of these significant changes.
 If so, we can then help you create a repayment plan and walk you through every step of the process.

 Bankruptcy Is a Beginning—Not an End

-Through over eight decades of collective experience, LSAS Attorneys has developed invaluable insight into the bankruptcy process.
+Through over seven decades of collective experience, LSAS Attorneys has developed invaluable insight into the bankruptcy process.
 We have helped countless clients obtain financial fresh starts by developing comprehensive solutions tailored to their unique circumstances.
 Many of our country’s most legendary entrepreneurs filed bankruptcy before building their legacies, and we want to play a role in the success we know you can achieve.
 If you are a small business owner looking for a solution to your mounting debt, let us help you find a way out.

 “Excellent company to work with providing timely advice and guidance.”

 “Well prepared, great attention to detail, and very empathetic to my needs.”

 “I felt extremely well represented [by LSAS Attorneys] during the whole process.”